Connecting to the Robot

-This setup tutorial will guide you through setting up your PC to use it with Robotont.
+This setup tutorial will guide you through connecting your PC to use it with Robotont.

 Setting up the PC